influxdata/docs-v2/content/kapacitor/v1.6/working/cli_client.md

 kapacitor [options] [command] [args]
 ```

-This document provides an overview of all the commands provided by the `kapacitor` CLI:
+This document provides an overview of the commands provided by the `kapacitor` CLI:

 - [General options](#general-options)
 - [Core commands](#core-commands)